PennyLaneAI/pennylane/doc/development/adding_operators.rst

         def __init__(self, *params, wires=None):
             # the default name is inferred from the class
             self._name = self.__class__.__name__
-            # turn wires into a Wires object and store
+            # turn wires into a PennyLane Wires object and store
             self._wires = Wires(wires)
             # store the parameters in an internal representation
             self.data = list(params)